vegu-ai/talemate/docs/user-guide/clients/prompt-templates.md

 # Prompt Templates

-For clients that are in complete control of thje prompt generation, such as the Text-Generation-WebUI client, it is important to understand the concept of prompt templates.
+For clients that are in complete control of the prompt generation, such as the KoboldCpp or the Text-Generation-WebUI client, it is important to understand the concept of prompt templates.

 ## Clients that support prompt templates